 The instinct to create a den is very strong in a dog and you may find them digging to create a little home for themselves in the back garden.
 This is something they would be doing continually in the wild.

-How To Stop Your Dog From Digging?
+How To Stop

 If you are wondering how to stop your dog digging you are not alone.
-There are literally millions of pet owners around the world that are in a similar situation.
+There are millions of pet owners around the world that are in a similar situation.
 If you spend any time in your garden and put some work into making it look nice it can be really frustrating to see it all dug up when you come home.
 The following are some of the more simple solutions that I found over the years for helping your dog to stop digging.

 One of the simplest and easiest things you can do to stop your dog from digging is to simply make sure that your dog gets enough exercise.
-This can eliminate a whole variety of behavioral problems that your dog may be exhibiting and is one of the easiest ways to stop your
+This can eliminate a whole variety of behavioral problems that your dog may be exhibiting and is one of the easiest ways to stop your dog from digging.

 If you want your dog to learn how to stop digging holes you could install a sprinkler system in the areas of the garden that the dog likes to dig.
 When your dog approaches the forbidden area and starts to dig you can switch on the sprinkler.
 This method works really well when you are trying to prevent your dog from digging when you’re not there.
-The dog will perceive the garden itself as punishing him for his digging behavior.
+The dog will perceive the garden itself as punishing them for his digging behavior.

-In so many ways the digging behavior of dogs is just a normal part of their makeup and looking at for a permanent solution for how to stop your dog from digging for good is unrealistic.
+In so many ways the digging behavior of dogs is just a normal part of their makeup and looking for a permanent solution for how to stop your dog from digging for good is unrealistic.
 Dogs will dig as part of a denning instinct, out of curiously, and out of frustration and boredom to name but a few reasons.
 This is why it makes sense to have a specially designated part of the garden where they can dig in peace.
-With the proper instructions, your dog can learn what part of the garden is ok to dig in and you can then reach a compromise where you can have a nice garden and they can have all the digging activity they want.
+With the proper instructions, your dog can learn what part of the garden is ok to dig in and you can then reach a compromise where you can have a nice garden and they can have all the digging activities they want.